FHIR/auto-ig-builder/investigations/2026-03-27-ig-trigger-concurrency/FINDINGS.md

 - **Failure modes**: What happens if the fix's mechanism fails (lock stuck, queue down, timeout)?
 - **Testability**: Can we test the fix locally without deploying to the live cluster?

+### Decision

+We decided against introducing new control-plane infrastructure such as a queue, ConfigMap-backed lock, or in-cluster controller.
+The chosen design keeps scheduling in the Google Cloud Function, preserves the current branch-head build model, and uses Jobs themselves as the only durable per-branch state.

+Concretely, the selected approach is:

+- keep at most one current Job and one queued successor per branch
+- create the successor immediately on preemption, pinned to the same node as the incumbent when possible
+- patch successor intent forward on newer webhook deliveries instead of creating more Jobs
+- fall back from stale pinned placement if the queued successor remains unbound too long

+This was selected because it directly addresses the node-pool blowup from the incident without adding a queue or long-running controller, while still keeping the common case fast for the first build on a branch.

+The full remediation design is documented in [SOLUTION.md](./SOLUTION.md).